microsoft/BotFramework-WebChat/docs/HOOKS.md

 useSendTimeoutForActivity(): (activity: Activity) => number
 ```

-When called, this function will return a functino to evaluate the timeout (in milliseconds) for sending a specific activity.
+When called, this function will return a function to evaluate the timeout (in milliseconds) for sending a specific activity.

 ## `useSendTypingIndicator`